JoseIuri/cocoTBCoverageView/README.md

 ## Running the tests

-To run the application just do the execute the script.
+To run the application just execute the script.

 ```
 python coverageView.py